ufownl/lua-resty-mcp/README.md

   -- Best to be much smaller than longest_standby, and NOT exceed it read_timeout = 10,

-  -- Other options are the same as `mcp.server` API ...
+  -- Common options are the same as `mcp.server` API ...
 }
 ```